cyb3rjerry/c-b.io/content/blog/threat_hunting_for_shits_and_giggles.md

 Essentially, the code decrypts an AES-encrypted string by creating a decryption key from the MD5 hash the value used to create a named mutex.
 It uses this key in AES's ECB mode to decrypt the data, converting the Base64 string to bytes, decrypting it, and then returning the result as a readable string.

-{{< emgithub target="https://github.com/cyb3rjerry/xworm-source/blob/main/Chrome/Stub/mw_ConfigDecryptor.cs#" lang=cs tab_sizze=4 hl="11-25">}}
+{{< emgithub target="https://github.com/cyb3rjerry/xworm-source/blob/main/Chrome/Stub/mw_ConfigDecryptor.cs#" lang=cs tab_sizze=4 hl="7-18">}}

-With a bit of ChatGPT we can easily decrypt these values which gives us the following:
+With a bit of ChatGPT we can easily decrypt and see exactly where the C2 is.
+This also gives us important data to create detection rules!

 ```
 mw_IPAddress: 103.230.121.124